-Please find a transcription of the audio portion of James Roger’s Performance Based Leadership webinar being provided by MPUG for the convenience of our members.
+Please find a transcription of the audio portion of James Roger’s Performance Based Power Skills webinar being provided by MPUG for the convenience of our members.
 You may wish to use this transcript for the purposes of self-paced learning, searching for specific information, and/or performing a quick review of webinar content.
 There may be exclusions such as those steps included in product demonstrations.
 Watch the complete webinar on-demand at your convenience.

-Performance Based Leadership
+Performance Based Power Skills

 Posted: 12/5/18